1960 USAC Championship Car season

 The 1960 USAC Championship Car season consisted of 12 races, beginning in Trenton, New Jersey on April 10 and concluding in Phoenix, Arizona on November 20.
 There were also two non-championship events at Langhorne, Pennsylvania, and Pikes Peak, Colorado.
 This was the final year that the Indianapolis 500 was a part of the Formula One World Championship.
 The USAC National Champion was A. J. Foyt and the Indianapolis 500 winner was Jim Rathmann.
+Foyt also scored the first four victories of his career, which was four out of the final six races of the season which helped catapult him to his first series championship.
 Three time USAC/AAA National Champion (1954, 1956, 1957), and 1958 Indianapolis 500 winner Jimmy Bryan, was killed in an accident during the Langhorne 100 at Langhorne Speedway; he was 34 years old.